-The all-new Range Rover will come out in 2022, 10 years after the fourth-generation, and it will based off Jaguar Land Rover’s versatile MLA platform that is set to debut on the next-gen Jaguar XJ next year.
-This skateboard architecture is compatible with different powertrains ranging from plug-in and mild hybrid to battery-electric systems.
+The all-new Range Rover will come out in late 2021, and it will based on the “high” version of the MLA platform, as per a more recent carmagazine.co.uk report.
+This architecture is compatible with different powertrains ranging from plug-in and mild hybrid to battery-electric systems.

 On the road, the increased refinement and silent running (of an electrified powertrain) excites me.
 And off-road, you get peak torque at zero revs together with much more accurate control.